Blog

 Symptoms in Pets

-It turns out that our pets are far less likely to experience a reaction to poison ivy, oak, or sumac than we are, and for one simple reason.
-They’re covered in fur, which largely blocks the irritating agent—an oil called urushiol—from reaching their skin.
+When considering poison ivy and pets, it’s reassuring to know that our furry friends are generally less susceptible to reactions from poison ivy, oak, or sumac.
+Their fur acts as a protective barrier, preventing the skin-irritating oil, urushiol, from making direct contact.
 It is possible, though, for your pet to develop a rash on exposed areas of skin that aren’t completely covered in fur.
 The main sign is, of course, a red, bumpy rash, and you’ll probably see your pet scratching or biting intensely at the itchy area.
 It’s possible for blisters to appear if the problem persists.

 Treating Poison Ivy Rashes